-An advisor on Grey’s Anatomy has revealed the inside tricks of sex scenes.
+An advisor on sex scenes has suggested auditions should have intimacy coordinators.
 Actor Simon Williams remembers celluloid romps with Glenda Jackson and Jane Birkin

 Sex scenes on screen are an endangered species.

 In the light of coronavirus, the #MeToo movement and the Harvey Weinstein accusations, Directors UK, the professional body of film directors, has laid down new guidelines.

 Nudity and simulated sex will only be allowed if they’re essential to the story.
 Actors must wear barriers to ensure no genital contact.
 And robes will be mandatory for all naked or semi-naked performers between takes.

 The history of the sex scene has always been an, um, up and down affair.
 The days of a chaste kiss on the doorstep are long gone.
 We all knew the earth was never going to move for poor Doris Day in her frilly nightie - not with Rock in the driving seat anyway.
 Today - before those Directors UK guidelines kick in, anyway - punters demand nookie verité.
 Actors have to get down and dirty.
 They may know how to raise an eyebrow or a shed tear on cue, but now they have to be able to shag on 'Action!'
 Faking it, of course.

 As each of the protagonists leave home in the morning, they kiss their real-life partners, chuckling, ‘It’s all in a day's work, darling.’
 But when push come to shove (pardon the pun), no amount of drama school training will stop things running amok below the panty-line.
 The wardrobe department offer boys modesty pouches (known as cock-socks) and the girls are given thongs – sometimes modern girls need a merkin (pubic wig) for historical roles.
 Prosthetics are just not cricket.